-Assistant Director Annie Cohen manages the first aid center, including the administration of all camper medications, and handles minor cuts, stings, etc., but any serious problems will be attended by the emergency staff at Winchester Medical Center or at Valley Health Urgent Care facilities.
-For any injury that may warrant a visit to the doctor, or a fever elevated above 100 degrees F, the staff will call parents/guardians/emergency contacts.
-When speed is of the essence, treatment may take priority over, or be simultaneous to contact efforts.
+All staff members are certified in basic first aid and CPR, and many are certified in Wilderness First Aid.
+A member of the camp leadership team manages the first aid center, including administering all camper medications, and handles minor cuts, stings, etc..
+Still, any serious problems will be attended to by the emergency staff at Winchester Medical Center or at Valley Health Urgent Care facilities.
+For any injury that may warrant a visit to the doctor or a fever elevated above 100 degrees F, the staff will call parents/guardians/emergency contacts.
+When speed is of the essence, treatment may take priority over or be simultaneous to contact efforts.

-- If your child needs no medical attention (as above), we do require that s/he has seen a doctor within 24 months before attending camp.
+- Suppose the camper has no medical condition for which you anticipate attention needed by camp staff and will not be taking prescription medications.
+In that case, we require that s/he has seen a doctor within 24 months before attending camp.
 You need only sign to state that this is true.

-- For children taking prescription medications at camp, the Medication Forms (separate sheets from the health form) must be filled out and signed by you and your child’s doctor within 12 months of your child’s camp session.
+- For campers taking prescription medications at camp, the Medication Forms must be filled out and signed by you and the camper’s doctor within 12 months of your child’s camp session.

-- Please attach a copy of your insurance card, front and back, with the subscriber’s date of birth written in.
+- We require a copy of your insurance card, front and back, with the subscriber’s date of birth written in.